Efficient privacy loss accounting for subsampling and random allocation: Missing Details from Section

 We state the analysis first in terms of the remove direction, then point out the slight changes for the add direction.

-\textbf{Validity:} From Theorem \ref{thm:PLDrandAlloc}, if all convolution steps were lossless, then $\rem{\lossRV}_{t} = \rem{\psi}_{t}(\rem{\lossRV})$ and $\add{\lossRV}_{t} = \rem{\psi}_{t}(\add{\lossRV})$.
-From Claim \ref{clm:stochDomImpDom} it suffices to implement all re-discretization steps in stochastically dominating manner to complete the proof.
-The first step consists of the construction of a random variable dominating the input PLD realization, and at each step of the convolution, the output random variable dominates the exact convolution of the two input random variables.
+\textbf{Validity:} In the remove direction the algorithm computes the exact dual $\dual{\rem{\lossRV}}$ of the input PLD realization; hence, from Theorem \ref{thm:PLDrandAlloc}, if all discretization and convolution steps were lossless, then $\rem{\lossRV}_{t} = \rem{\psi}_{t}(\rem{\lossRV})$ and $\add{\lossRV}_{t} = \add{\psi}_{t}(\add{\lossRV})$.
+From Claim \ref{clm:stochDomImpDom} it suffices to implement all re-discretization steps in a stochastically dominating manner to complete the proof.
+The first step consists of the construction of a random variable dominating the input PLD realization (and, in the remove direction, one dominating its dual), and at each step of the convolution, the output random variable dominates the exact convolution of the two input random variables.
 Since the exponent and logarithm are monotonically increasing functions, they preserve domination.
 The proof of the add direction is identical, except that we compute dominated random variables of each step, since the last part is applying the monotonically decreasing transformation $-\ln(x)$.

-\textbf{Tightness:} We note that the there are two points in the process where the domination is not tight.
-The first is in the construction of the random variable dominating the input PLD realization, and the second is the re-discretization at each convolution step.
-From the first fact, there are $\le 2 \lceil \log_{2}(t) \rceil$ convolution steps which - together with the initial discretization are the only stages where accuracy degrades.
-From Lemma \ref{lem:mult_tight} the effect of each discretization step does not increase with consequence convolutions, so from Claim \ref{clm:stochDomImpDom} the overall discretization error is their sum.
+\textbf{Tightness:} We note that there are two points in the process where the domination is not tight.
+The first is in the construction of the random variables dominating the input PLD realization and its dual, and the second is the re-discretization at each convolution step.
+From the first fact, there are $\le 2 \lceil \log_{2}(t) \rceil$ convolution steps which, together with the initial discretization, are the only stages where accuracy degrades.
+From Lemma \ref{lem:mult_tight}, the effect of each discretization step does not increase with subsequent convolutions, so from Claim \ref{clm:stochDomImpDom} the overall discretization error is their sum.
 The effect of the tail truncation does grow with the number of convolutions, but it takes place only in the initial discretization.
-From the definition of $\alpha', \beta'$, the over all relative error is $(\alpha, \beta)$.
+From the definition of $\alpha', \beta'$, the overall relative error is $(\alpha, \beta)$.